NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

 Before you delete a secret, deploy a new revision that no longer references the old secret.
 Then deactivate all revisions that reference the secret.

-> [!NOTE]
-> Container Apps doesn't support Azure Key Vault integration.
+> **Note**: Container Apps doesn't support Azure Key Vault integration.
 Instead, enable managed identity in the container app and use the Key Vault SDK in your app to access secrets.

 ##### Defining secrets